piperauritum/LotusRoot/README.txt

 # Options
 sco.pitchShift = a
-	a	Fixnum/Float/Rational
+	a	transposition (Fixnum/Float/Rational)

 sco.metre = [a0, a1, a2, ...]		(cyclic sequence)
-	a	numerator (Fixnum)
+	a	numerator of time signature (Fixnum)
 		(denominator = 4)

 		or